MeetCoding/iitr-ece-sem3/HSS-206/Introduction.md

 **Examples:**

 - Why do people conform in groups?
-(Asch Experiment)
+(Asch Experiment) -> The Asch conformity experiment demonstrated the power of group pressure.
+In the study, a single participant was placed in a group of actors and asked to perform a simple visual task.
+When the actors all gave an obviously wrong answer, a significant number of participants conformed to the incorrect majority, ignoring their own senses to avoid standing out.

 - Why do individuals commit atrocities under authority?
-(Milgram Experiment)
+(Milgram Experiment) -> The Milgram experiment was a famous study on obedience to authority.
+Participants were instructed by an experimenter to deliver what they believed were increasingly painful electric shocks to another person (an actor).
+A shockingly high percentage of participants obeyed, administering the maximum voltage despite hearing the actor's screams of pain.

 ---

-## 2. PERCEPTION
+## 2. Perception

 **Definition:**
 Perception = the **active selection, organization, and interpretation** of sensory input to construct an understanding of our surroundings.
 It’s not passive reception – our brain actively reshapes signals into meaningful patterns.

-**Illustrations:**

 - Reading jumbled words: _“Yuo cna raed tihs esaliy”_ → brain organizes input despite errors.

-- Hearing your own name in a noisy party (Cocktail Party Effect).

----

-### 2.1 Motives, Emotions, & Perception

 - **Cocktail Party Phenomenon** → selective attention to significant stimuli amid noise.
     _Example:_ Recognizing your name across a crowded wedding hall.